clarktlaugh/meteor-accounts-microsoft/README.md

 ## Credits

 * Forked from https://github.com/maxkferg/meteor-accounts-onedrive, which was based upon Google OAuth2 login service.
+The primary changes to far are to update the naming (OneDrive -> Microsoft).

 ## License